LFhase/PAIR/README.md

 Updates:

+- [x] Results are updated to [Wilds leaderboard](https://wilds.stanford.edu/leaderboard/).
+Note there are some slight differences due to the [evaluation](./WILDS/README.md).
 - [x] Camera ready version of the paper [link](https://openreview.net/forum?id=esFxSb_0pSL)!
 - [x] PAIR is accepted as an ***oral presentation*** by [ICLR DG](https://domaingen.github.io/) workshop!
-- [x] Full instructions to reproduce results are released.
 - [x] Slides are released [link](https://lfhase.win/files/slides/ParetoIRM.pdf).
-- [x] Results are updated to [Wilds leaderboard](https://wilds.stanford.edu/leaderboard/).
-Note there are some slight differences due to the [evaluation](./WILDS/README.md).

 ## Introduction
 Recently, there has been a growing surge of interest in enabling machine learning systems to generalize well to Out-of-Distribution (OOD) data.
 Most efforts are devoted to advancing *optimization objectives* that regularize Empirical Risk Minimization (ERM) to capture the underlying invariance; however, little attention is paid to the *optimization process* of the objectives.